Wales Council of the Blind

 Guide dogs are assistance dogs trained to lead blind or visually impaired people around obstacles.
 Although dogs can be trained to navigate various obstacles, they are red–green colour blind and incapable of interpreting street signs.
 The human does the directing, based on skills acquired through previous mobility training.

-Habilitation ALN
+Habilitation CYP

 Habilitation involves one-to-one training for children and young people with a vision impairment.
 Starting from their existing skills, it aims to develop their personal mobility, navigation and independent living skills.
 At whatever age the training is started, the overriding goal is to maximise the child or young person’s independence, opening the way in the future, to further study, employment and an independent life.